Building an Effective Email Programme

 Sometimes you can find the best lessons in areas that are completely unrelated to your business sector.

-The golf season is now in full swing (sorry).
-I’m watching The Masters at the moment and it has occurred to me that the process of playing championship golf is a very similar to the process required to build an effective email programme for your business .
+I’m watching U.S Open at the moment and it has occurred to me that the process of playing championship golf is a very similar to the process required to build an effective email programme for your business .

 Wow, you might be thinking, comparing championship golf to building an email marketing programme is quite a stretch.
 Maybe, but please bear with me…